I am indebted to

 already always listening.

-The sum total of my opinions, interpretations, ascribed meanings,
+The sum total of my opinions,

-certainties, positions, beliefs, concepts, and what I already know
+ascribed meanings, certainties, positions, beliefs, concepts, and

-situation, event, circumstance, or person shows up, my listening, like
+circumstance, or person shows up, my listening, like a station on my

-a station on my car radio, is preset.
-It's already welded in
+car radio, is preset.
+It's already welded in boilerplate and

-things will go from then on.
+from then on.

 It's not possible to listen the situation, event, circumstance, or

-person newly and openly in the moment when I only hear the voice of my
+person newly and openly in the moment when I only hear

-own predefined opinions, interpretations, assigned meaning,
+of my own predefined opinions, interpretations,

-Inside my already always listening for my Mom, I already know how the
+Inside my already always listening for my mother, I already know how

-disempowering context of calling
+up in a disempowering context of calling

 my mother